1. Why do we light a lamp?

 Upasangrahan - touching the feet of elders or teachers.

-Shaashtaanga - prostrating fully with the feet, knees, stomach, chest, forehead and arms
+Shaashtaanga - prostrating fully with the feet, knees, stomach, chest,

 touching the ground in front of the elder.